Benchmarking discrete truncated Wigner approximation and neural network quantum states with the exact dynamics in a

 \section{Introduction}

-In general, analyzing the dynamics of a quantum many-body system is a formidable task, and the complexity increases with the system size.
-The latter is due to the exponentially growing Hilbert space with system size.
-Along with that, strong quantum correlations or entanglement growth makes quantum dynamics more intriguing.
-Developing numerical approaches capturing quantum correlations have been one of the main focus in the recent past \cite{czi20}, and lead to the development of various numerical techniques based on tensor network states and phase-space methods.
-The former includes, for instance, density-matrix renormalization group (DMRG) (for both ground states and dynamics) \cite{oru14, whi92, vid04, sch11, bri17,whi04} in which the Hilbert space is truncated to states with significant probabilities, thereby leading to a polynomial growth in Hilbert space with system size.
-DMRG is found to be an excellent tool for studying one-dimensional systems with weak entanglement.
-On the other side, examples for the phase-space methods are truncated Wigner approximation (TWA) \cite{pol10, bla08} and its discrete version (dTWA) \cite{sch15, scha15,puc16}, which are semi-classical approaches involving classical equations of motion for the phase-space variables.
-Though initially dTWA was developed for coherent spin-1/2 systems, later generalized to higher spin systems \cite{zhu19}, higher dimensional phase space \cite{wur18} and dissipative systems \cite{hub21}. dTWA is recently employed to study large spin systems in which dynamical phase transitions are explored \cite{kha20}.
-Also, the results from dTWA are found to be in good agreement with experiments using Rydberg \cite{ori18, sig21, gei21, hao21} and dipolar atoms \cite{lep21, fer19, pat20}.
-The Rydberg experiments explored the magnetization relaxation dynamics in a quantum spin system \cite{ori18, sig21, gei21} and superradiance triggered by black-body radiation \cite{hao21}, in which the quantum fluctuations are accommodated in the sampling of the initial state.
-Such a good agreement in few experimental results cannot be taken for granted.
-As discussed in \cite{kun21}, dTWA may break down at longer times depending on the system parameters, including the range of the interactions.
+In general, analyzing the dynamics of a quantum many-body system is a formidable task because of the exponentially large Hilbert space.
+Further, strong quantum correlations or entanglement growth makes quantum dynamics more intriguing.
+Developing numerical approaches accurately capturing the quantum correlations, including their dynamical growth, is an ongoing activity \cite{czi20}.
+It led to the development of various numerical techniques based on tensor network states and phase-space methods.
+The former includes, for instance, density-matrix renormalization group (DMRG) (for both ground states and dynamics) \cite{oru14, whi92, vid04, sch11, bri17,whi04} in which the Hilbert space is truncated to states with significant probabilities, leading to a polynomial growth in Hilbert space with system size.
+DMRG is an excellent tool for studying one-dimensional systems with weak entanglement.
+The phase-space methods are semi-classical and involve solving classical equations of motion for the phase-space variables.
+Examples are the truncated Wigner approximation (TWA) \cite{pol10, bla08} and its discrete version (DTWA) \cite{sch15, scha15,puc16}.
+DTWA was initially developed for spin-1/2 systems and later generalized to higher spin \cite{zhu19}, higher dimensional phase space \cite{wur18}, and dissipative systems \cite{hub21}.
+DTWA is also employed to study dynamical phase transitions in large spin systems \cite{kha20}.
+The results from DTWA have shown good agreement with experiments of Rydberg \cite{ori18, sig21, gei21, hao21} and dipolar atoms \cite{lep21, fer19, pat20} where an XY spin-model describes the system.
+Generally, such a good agreement is only sometimes guaranteed and is limited to a few initial cycles, depending on the strength and range of inter-particle interactions \cite{kun21}.